IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The introspect response is a JSON-formatted object.
 There are two variants of this object.

 1. The Authorization Server considers the token to be invalid for the given Resource Server because of formatting issues, revocation data, expiry, or other access policy considerations.
 The introspect result object shall contain a single field "active" with boolean value "false".
 2. The Authorization Server considers the token to be valid for the given Resource Server.
 The object shall contain a field "active" with boolean value "true".
-In addition, it shall contain the same fields and values as formulated for the JWT token content as specified in Section [3.71.4.2.2.1 JSON Web Token](#3714221-json-web-token-option), including defined extensions.
+In addition, it shall contain the same fields and values as formulated for the JWT token content as specified in [ITI TF-2: 3.71.4.2.2.1 JSON Web Token](#3714221-json-web-token-option), including defined extensions.

 ##### 3.102.4.2.3 Expected Actions

 The Resource Server shall inspect the "active" field of the introspect result.
 If the active field is set to "false", the Resource Server shall return HTTP 401 (Not Authorized) for all requests carrying the introspected access token.

-The Resource Server shall use the introspection results as access token claims in all access control evaluations as depicted in Section [3.72.4.3](#37243-expected-actions).
+The Resource Server shall use the introspection results as access token claims in all access control evaluations as depicted in [ITI TF-2: 3.72.4.3](#37243-expected-actions).

 The Resource Server may cache introspection results for a given access token in case the introspection result contains an expiry field.
 This cache shall not extend the period as defined by the expiry field.
 If no expiry field is provided, the Resource Server shall not cache the introspection results.